AzeezDa/Planets/README.md

 The values given above the are the default and if the key for the configuration is not present in the table then those values will be used instead.

 See the [`Examples/TwinsWithConfig.lua`](/Examples/TwinsWithConfig.lua) file for more guidance.

+## Keybindings
+- You can zoom in and out with `I` (for In) and `O` for out.
+- You can zoom in and out with the mouse wheel
+- You can move around by dragging the screen while pressing the left mouse button
+- You can move around the camera by using `WASD` (for Up, Left, Down and Right)
+- You can hold `space` to pause the simulation (but still be able to move and zoom around)